abhik-b/pomodro-timer/Readme.md

-# Pomodro Timer with 🛎
+# Pomodoro Timer with 🛎

-This is a simple pomodro timer built for personal use ( any one can use ) for productivity💯
+This is a simple pomodoro timer built for personal use ( any one can use ) for productivity💯

 This site is built with :